Country Report Kenya

 (-) Economy vulnerable to weather conditions

-Kenya has a relatively well diversified and sophisticated economy, that plays an important role in the East African Community, a customs union also comprising Burundi, Rwanda, Tanzania and Uganda.
-Agriculture makes up for 29% of GDP, but represents an important foreign currency earner as tea, horticulture and coffee are the main merchandise exports.
-Industry accounts for 17% of GDP.
-Services are the largest sector, at 54% of GDP, and comprises vibrant financial and telecommunications industries: mobile phone coverage is estimated at 75.8 people per 100 and internet usage at 42, while telebanking is widespread among mobile phone users.
-Furthermore, Nairobi is regarded the financial center of East Africa.
-Tourism and transportation also bring a substantial contribution to the services sector, Kenya being an important vacation destination and a regional hub for logistics.
-The lion’s share of Kenyan exports go to Africa (42.6% over 2007-2011) and to Europe (30.8% over 2007-2011).
-The dynamic private sector in Kenya is in stark contrast to the country’s high level of corruption and the difficult business environment, as indicated by indices in the table above.
-Decompositions hereof reveal that Kenya scores particularly bad on the tax regime.
-Poverty also remains persistent in Kenya, as 43% of the population lives below the poverty line, while social development is low (ranked 145/187 on the Human Development Index).
+Kenya has a relatively well diversified and sophisticated economy that plays an important role in the East African Community, a customs union also comprising Burundi, Rwanda, Tanzania and Uganda.
+The agricultural sector is an important foreign currency earner and source of employment (61% in 2005), but the services sector is the largest sector.
+It comprises vibrant financial and telecommunications industries: mobile phone coverage is estimated at 75.8 people per 100 and internet usage at 42.
+Telebanking is widespread among mobile phone users.
+Furthermore, Nairobi is regarded the financial centre of East Africa.
+Tourism and transportation are also important for the economy, as Kenya is an important vacation destination and a regional hub for logistics.
+Africa and Europe are Kenya’s largest export markets.
+The dynamic private sector in Kenya is in stark contrast to the country’s high level of corruption and the difficult business environment, as indicated by indices in the factsheet.
+Decompositions hereof reveal that Kenya’s tax regime scores particularly poorly.
+Poverty also remains persistent in Kenya and social development is low.

 The Kenyan political landscape is highly divided along ethnical lines and the changing nature of coalitions makes it very volatile.
-Kenya gained independence in 1963 and became a one party state under the Kenya African National Union (KANU).
+Kenya gained independence in 1963 and became a one-party state under the Kenya African National Union (KANU).
 In 1991 it switched to a multi-party system.
 The fragile democratic credentials built up by the first (peaceful) shift of power in 2002 was damaged by the post-electoral violence in 2007.
-In response, a new constitution was adopted in 2010 to strengthen the democratic institutions.
-Consequently, Kenya now has a presidential system characterized by a clear division of powers between the executive, the legislative and the judiciary.
+In response, a new constitution was adopted in 2010 to strengthen the democratic institutions and Kenya now has a presidential system characterized by a clear division of powers between the executive, the legislative and the judiciary.